ankitmody/CSC-517-Slack-Bot/DESIGN.md

     [S1] User will request for an example to perform search in Github.
     [S2] Bot will provide possible pre-defined options for "search": repositories, commits, code, users, topics, labels, issues, pull requests
-    [S3] Bot will return a curl command example to search based on input.
+    [S3] Bot will return a curl command example to search based on query input.
     [S4] Bot will perform search on topic.

  3. Subflows

-    [S1] User writes that "I want to see an example for search".
+    [S1] User writes "I want to see an example for search".
     [S2] Bot shows a list of options to perform search in the from of drop-down list and user can pick any one of them.
 Suppose user selects Search based on Topics.
-    [S3] Bot will ask the user if he wants it to execute the curl command.
+    [S3] Bot will ask the user if he wants to execute the curl command.

- 4. Alternative Flows:
+ 4. Alternative Flows

     [E2] User does not select any criteria to perform search, the bot will wait for a fixed time interval and will end the conversation.

 </code></pre>

+### Use Case 2: Example to get information about user

+<pre><code>

+1. Preconditions
+   User must have GitHub API token in system

+2. Main Flow
+   User will request an example for publicly available information of a user

+   [S1] User will request for an example to get details of a user on Github.
+   [S2] Bot will return a curl command example to get user information on query input.
+   [S3] Bot will display the user.

+3. Sub Flows

+   [S1] User writes "I want to know about user XYZ".
+   [S3] Bot will ask the user if he wants to execute the curl command.

+4. Alternative Flows

+   [E1] User does not provide any input, the bot will wait for a fixed time interval
+        and will end the conversation.

+</code></pre>

-### Use Case 2: Example to Edit an Issue
+### Use Case 3: Example to Edit an Issue

 <pre><code>
  1. Preconditions